The rapid growth of clinical trials for COVID-19

 - Embracing wearable technologies and mobile health (mHealth) to improve remote data collection and virtual monitoring.

-- Working with partners who have the capacity to meet changing timelines and adjust to supply constraints.
-For example, difficult supply chain needs for a COVID-19 study led Avantor Clinical Services to develop a two-phase approach that utilized available supplies while developing customized kits leveraging in-stock and standard items to meet the trial requirements .
+- Working with partners who can meet changing timelines and adjust to supply constraints.
+For example, difficult supply chain needs for a COVID-19 study led Avantor Clinical Services to develop a two-phase approach that utilized available supplies while developing customized kits leveraging in-stock and standard items to meet the trial requirements

 - Flexibility in equipment and kitting supply.
 As in the example above, the right provider will be able to help trials respond quickly to new requirements or obstacles and limit the risk of costly delays.

-Across the globe, the healthcare industry is facing unprecedented challenges to developing new treatments and vaccines to tackle the COVID-19 pandemic.
+Across the globe, the healthcare industry is facing unprecedented challenges in developing new treatments and vaccines to tackle the COVID-19 pandemic.
 The thousands of new trials investigating potential interventions have opened the industry up to new collaborations, new approaches, and important innovations that will likely impact clinical trials in future.
+The accelerated adoption of the Decentralised Clinical Trial model during the pandemic is one such instance.
+Decentralised Clinical Trials encapsulate the elements highlighted above in driving trials forward.

-The ability to advance trials while maintaining protocols and best practices for sample collection, study logistics, supply management, and storage and archiving will be vital to successful trial outcomes for COVID-19 and beyond.
+Without these changes, it’s doubtful that results could have been achieved so quickly.
+The ability to advance trials while maintaining protocols and best practices for sample collection, study logistics, supply management, and research sample storage and archiving will be vital to successful trial outcomes beyond COVID-19.
 Clinical research providers with expertise in all areas of clinical supply, such as Avantor Clinical Services, will need to work proactively to help clinicians tackle the changing needs of clinical research.

-Ultimately, how rapidly the essential testing and research needed to arrive at a safe and effective treatment for COVID-19, and eventually a vaccine, can be accomplished will be the biggest determinant in how quickly the world can begin to recover from the pandemic.
+Ultimately the continuation of testing and effective treatment alongside a rapid rollout of the vaccines, now approved through clinical trials, will be a key determinant in how quickly the world can begin to recover from the pandemic.

 This article has been produced by Avantor Clinical Services as part of our ongoing commitment to setting science in motion to create a better world through the delivery of mission-critical products and services.
 To learn more, contact us today.